dell/csm-docs/content/docs/snapshots/_index.md

 ```

 *NOTE:*
-- It is recommended to use 6.2.x version of snapshotter/snapshot-controller.
+- It is recommended to use the 6.2.x version of snapshotter/snapshot-controller.
 - The CSI external-snapshotter sidecar is still installed along with the driver and does not involve any extra configuration.